 When the calculation is for some other business or individual, send an INVEST 24%* bill to that business or individual.

-For your business that INVESTs 24%*, we would like to help by regularly thanking and promoting your business via social media and beyond.
+When your business INVESTs 24%*, we would like to help by regularly thanking and promoting your business via social media and beyond.
 So contact us when you get INVEST 24%* rolling.
 And, contact us for help getting your company started with INVEST 24%.

 For personally INVESTing 24%*, we would like to thank you by sending some cool art or media to you every month via email or social media.
 Join us at XOEarth on facebook and tell us how your INVEST 24% is going, or tell us about your INVEST 24% contact us via email.